• Skip to primary navigation

 How to Make Mason Jar Tissue Holders

-These adorable DIY mason jar tissue holders are so simple to make and can be painted any color you like.
-They would also make a great teacher gift idea.
+These adorable DIY mason jar tissue dispensers are so simple to make and can be painted any color you like to match your home decor.
+They would also make a great gift idea.

 Course: DIY Projects